uwegeercken/datagenerator2/README.md

 If no type is specified then type=category is assumed.

-Some of the generators allow to specify a transformation.
-It is applied after a value is generated.
-When one or more parameters are listed for a transformation, these need to be specified in the configuration.
-You may also specify multiple transformations.
+Some of the generators allow to specify one or multiple transformations.
+They are applied after a value is generated.
+When one or more parameters are listed for a transformation, these need to be specified in the data configuration yaml file.
 Find below a list of transformations for the individual generator types.
 If an error occurs during transformation, then the original value passed to the transformation will be returned instead of the transformed one.

 ### Random Strings